 Where is Ksamil Albania?

-Ksamil Albania is located on the southwestern coast of the Albanian Riviera and it’s a part of Butrint National Park and municipality of Sarande, which is situated 14 km north from Ksamil town.
+Ksamil Albania is located on the southwestern coast of the Albanian Riviera, and it’s a part of Butrint National Park and the municipality of Sarande, which is situated 14 km north of Ksamil town.
 The Greek island of Corfu is located just a few kilometres off the shore of Ksamil, Greece’s mainland is also nearby.

 Ksamil Albania Map